Climate Change Mitigation and Adaptation

 Process for Identifying and Assessing Climate-Related Risks

 THSRC has completed the identification of climate-related risks and opportunities by following the TCFD recommendation and utilizing international railway transport industry practices.
 This was achieved through cross-departmental interviews and discussions, as well as reviewing and incorporating existing internal natural disaster management and response mechanisms.
 Qualitative assessment was used to determine the impact of climate change on the Company's operations and financial performance.
-The results will serve as a foundation for future risk review and decision making, with the aim of enhancing THSRC's climate risk management measures and strengthening its ability to respond to climate change.
+The results will serve as a foundation for future risk review and decision making, with the aim of enhancing THSRC's climate risk management measures and strengthening the Company's ability to respond to climate change.

 Identify, Assess, and Manage Climate-Related Risk Process and Integration of Management Systems